erupt321/ruptchat/README.md

 *New tells recieved while in a none "All"/"Tell" tab will provide a Notification.

-*Search system for searching through current tab.
-Can click to search next until finished.
+*Search system for searching through current tab.  //rchat find Can click to search next until finished.

 *Can save as much chat log lines as you'd like but anything over 5000 can lag during save.

+*Seperate drops table to filter it out from you main log or provide focus on drops, is scrollable.

 *Mentions can be added that alert you when a word is mentioned in a tab.

+*Archive system to save permanent logs of your chat history in monthly files.

+*Themes file to making your own custom color themes.

 **Usage Examples**